eernstg/extension_type_unions/README.md

 The static type checks are strict, as usual, in that it is a compile-time error to pass, say, an argument of type `Union2<double, String>` to `f` or `g`.
 This means that we do keep track of the fact that `f` is intended to work on an `int` or on a `String`, and not on any other kind of object.

 However, it is always possible to violate the encapsulation of an extension type by applying a type cast to it.
-This is the basic trade-off which is inherently a property of extension types: There is no wrapper object, we're just using the underlying representation object directly, and the extension type as such is erased and does not exist at run time (it is replaced by the type of its field).
+This is the basic trade-off which is inherently a property of extension types: There is no wrapper object, we're just using the underlying representation object directly, and the extension type as such is erased and does not exist at run time (it is replaced by its representation type).
 Here is an example where we obtain an invalid value of type `Union2<int, String>`:

 ```dart
 void main() {